dizzib/WhoDoTheyServe.com/app/doc/about.md

 ### About
-The purpose is to highlight potential [conflicts of interest][coi] and to make you think.
+A secondary purpose is to highlight possible [conflict of interest][coi].

 As far as possible, actors and connections are backed up with evidence to keep this site grounded in fact and not speculation (conspiracy theory).

 This site is experimental and open to new ideas/suggestions which you can add to [github issues][issues].

-If you'd like to become a contributor then please email me via the contact link below and I'll set you up with a new account.
+If you'd like to become a contributor then please email me via the contact link below.

 ### API